 - Bank (0.1%): $50,245.86

 - Stocks (9%): $553,150.55

 The difference is INCREDIBLE: You could make almost half a million dollars instead of only 50k by investing just $1,200 in the stock market every year for forty years.
 And what if you were able to beat the market with good stock picks and make 12% per year?

 - Very Good Stock Picks (12%): $1,142,632.03

 I created Early Investing to teach people how to invest and help them beat the stock market while producing a fun and enjoyable weekly podcast which is only fifteen minutes per week.
 Numerous friends have approached me and asked how they can enjoy these mind-blowing returns.
-I have beaten the market by 3% per year, and I believe that I can share my knowledge with young listeners.
+I have beaten the market in my short investing years, and I believe that I can share my knowledge with young listeners.
 (For more information about me, click here.)
 I hope you will listen to Early Investing and act on your knowledge!
-Every month consists of the following episodes which I hope you will enjoy:

 You can listen right here on the website, earlyinvestingpodcast.com, as well as on iTunes, Spotify, Youtube, Stitcher, Google Play, TuneIn, and Steemit.
 Early Investing has another way to engage - Instagram.
-Follow @earlyinvesting on Instagram to see an informative photo, quote, statistic, or chart in five seconds every day that will remind you of the key points from the week's podcast.
-If you like the podcast, please subscribe and leave a review on iTunes to help more young people discover Early Investing.
+Message me or check out my little @earlyinvesting page on Instagram If you like the podcast, please subscribe and leave a review on iTunes to help more young people discover Early Investing.
 I'll see you on the podcast or via email, and remember, invest early!

 Disclaimer: Early Investing is an informational podcast only, so don't buy and sell stocks or cryptocurrencies without doing your own research.
 Daniel is not a certified financial advisor and views expressed do not represent investment advice.